fiofury1/django-skeleton-docker/README.md

           - **WARNING:**  Using `pipenv install` will install dependencies ***from the Pipfile***.
 The Pipfile in this project does not currently specify versions of packages, which means the latest version will be installed.
 To create a deterministic build of the project, then use `pipenv sync` instead.
 This will result in packages being installed as specified in the Pipfile.lock file.
           - Use `$ pipenv install` to install non-dev dependencies.
           - Use `$ pipenv install --dev` to install all dependencies including dev dependencies.
-3. Set up PostgreSQL user and local Postgres database.
+2. In PostgreSQL, set up PostgreSQL user for project and local Postgres database.
-4. Create an .env file in project root (or load environment variables in another way).
+3. Create an .env file in project root (or load environment variables in another way).
+If using .env file, see EXAMPLE.env for example .env file.
-5. Update Database settings (in .env).
+4. Update Database variables in .env to local Postgres.
-6. Create Django Admin superuser
+5. Create Django Admin superuser.
-7. Update Django Admin URL (for security) (in project urls.py).
+6. Update Django Admin URL (for security) (in project urls.py).
-8. Update Time Zone as needed (in settings.py).
+7. Update Time Zone as needed (in settings.py).
-9. Update Email Settings (in .env).
+8. Update Email Settings (in .env).
-10. Update Allowed Hosts (in settings.py).
+9. Update Allowed Hosts (in settings.py).
-11. Add 'staticfiles' directory in root of project (or run `$ python manage.py collectstatic` and directory will be created)
+10. Add 'staticfiles' directory in root of project (or run `$ python manage.py collectstatic` and directory will be created)
-12. Customize:
+11. Customize:
      - Project level README.md to describe project.
      - Home Page Title and Heading.
 Obviously, also delete the header about Django-Skeleton.